UMichStatistics/ComputingClub/content/workshops/edit_site/workflow.md

 Web Server is available at http://localhost:1313/ComputingClub/ (bind address 127.0.0.1) Press Ctrl+C to stop
 ```
-The url `http://localhost:1313/ComputingClub/` is where you find your local website (use that in your output as it may differ from mine).
+The url `http://localhost:1313/ComputingClub/` is where you find your local website (use the one in your output as it may differ from mine).
 Also, as long a you do not close the server (by closing the command prompt or by typing `Ctrl+C`), Hugo will listen to any changes, meaning that any file saved in the root repository will trigger deployment.
 This is useful if you want to create your content and see it deployed instantaneously locally without calling Hugo each time.
+Note that creating new pages or making large changes may not appear in this "Fast Render Mode", so you may need to exit and re-host.

 ### Push your changes

 Once your are satisfied with your local version, you need to push your changes to the `master` branch.
-First commit your changes:
+First stage and commit your changes:
 ```shell
 git commit -a -m 'some description of your changes'
 ```